Reporting Crimes

 In addition, LECOM Police and Security will investigate any criminal incidents on the LECOM campus that are not investigated by the local police, as a result of being a low priority.

-• If you are the victim of a sexual assault, there are several options for you to follow:
+If you are the victim of dating violence, domestic violence, sexual assault, or stalking, there are several options available to you.
+The following are recommended, but not mandated:

-• You will need to get immediate medical examination and treatment.
+• You may need to get an immediate medical examination and treatment.

-• The examination will determine if you need treatment for injuries or Sexually Transmitted Diseases or pregnancy.
+• The examination will determine if you need treatment for injuries, sexually transmitted diseases, or pregnancy.

 • The examination will also result in the collection of evidence that can be used to identify and convict your attacker.

-• You will be offered the services of counselors who specialize in assisting victims and the families of victims of sexual assault.
+• You will be offered the services of counselors who specialize in assisting victims and the families of victims of these crimes.

 • The hospital will treat you and collect the necessary evidence.